Back to Blog

 Next.js

 A React framework for building web applications.
-It provides routing, server-side rendering, and build optimization.
+It provides routing, server-side rendering, and build optimisation.
 It's not a CMS—you need to add content management separately (or use it headlessly with WordPress or another CMS).

 Comparing them directly is like comparing a pre-built house (WordPress) to a construction framework (Next.js).
 Both can result in a home, but the approach and trade-offs differ significantly.